oracle-terraform-modules/terraform-oci-compute-instance/README.md

 * For guidance configuring iSCSI on a Linux platform, see [iSCSI Commands and Information](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/iscsiinformation.htm).
 See also the example file [remote-exec.tf](https://github.com/oracle/terraform-provider-oci/blob/master/docs/examples/compute/instance/remote-exec.tf) for inline commands using `remote_exec_script`.

-Following is the sample inline script for not using CHAP authentication:
+Following is the sample inline script that isn't using CHAP authentication:

 ```hcl
 # Logging for troubleshooting.